Taiwan's leader, in US, stresses security for her island – KION546

 Tensions between Washington and Beijing have grown as China under President Xi Jinping seeks to expand its regional and global influence.
 Passage of what the U.S. said was a Chinese spy balloon across the U.S. this winter heightened Americans’ sense of challenge from China.
 China says it was a research balloon that was blown off course.

 Knickmeyer and Mascaro reported from Washington.
-Associated Press writers Josh Boak and Aamer Madhani contributed to this report.
+Associated Press writers Huizhong Wu in Taipei, Taiwan, and Josh Boak and Aamer Madhani contributed to this report.